Above the Cloudline

 The best infrastructure disappears.
 When the kernel, the network, and the runtime all hold, the work that remains is the only work that ever mattered.

-Built a self-service provisioning platform for containerized workloads on a secure microservices architecture, with compliance guardrails baked into every deployment path.
+Self-service cloud provisioning platform letting internal banking teams deploy containerized workloads on a secure microservices architecture, with compliance guardrails baked into every deployment path.

 An MCP server exposing offensive-security tooling to AI agents — autonomous reconnaissance, exploitation, and reporting through a standardized protocol interface.